saisri27/qranalysis/_projects/Quantile_Regression.md

 Higher Quantile predicts how these same factors  affect charge for people who pay more

 As, we move the slider from lower quantile to higher quantile, we can observe initially there is small gap between the smoker and non smoker planes and eventually increases a lot.
-Smoking doesnt just ass a fixed cost,it makes the increase in cost from age and BMI even higher, especially for the people who already tend to have high medical expenses.This is one of the key insight that quantile regression can capture but not MLR(Multiple linear Regression).
+Smoking doesnt just add a fixed cost,it makes the increase in cost from age and BMI even higher, especially for the people who already tend to have high medical expenses.This is one of the key insight that quantile regression can capture but not MLR(Multiple linear Regression).